pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/04_Ecommerce_Framework_Config_Signature_Changes.md

 on the following points:

 * Migrate E-Commerce Framework configuration to a Symfony Config tree exposed by the bundle
-* Refactor components to be wired together via DI instead of relying on the Factory and instead of parsing/handling config inside each component
+* Refactor components to be wired together via DI and Symfony's service container instead of relying on the Factory and instead of parsing/handling config inside each component
 * Components are not aware of configurations or tenants anymore.
 The bundle extension/configuration takes care of handling config and transforming the config to service definitions.
 Examples:
   * instead of calling `Factory::getInstance()->getVoucherService()` somewhere inside the `OrderManager`, the order manager